-A multidisciplinary approach on interpreting the survey participants' responses reveals the extent of energy poverty in Greece and the symptoms of its prevalence.
+A combined approach on interpreting the survey participants' responses reveals the extent of energy poverty in Greece and the symptoms of its prevalence.
 In addition, certain conclusions can be drawn that can be translated into proposals and measures to address the issue:

 - Approximately half of the participants' residencies did not possess an EPC.
 Beyond the apparent lack of data on the energy characteristics of the building stock, this fact also implies lost energy saving opportunities, especially since it is highly probable that the owners of these residencies have not proceeded to any energy renovation to date and conditions in these residencies remain sub-standard. - 90% of participants deemed the energy cost in Greece as high or very high while 55.6% disclosed that 11%-30% of their income is spent on energy needs.
 48.3% relied on heating oil to reach thermal comfort in their residencies with oil being the only heating source on islands.
-Promoting RES electricity generation is likely to decrease energy cost significantly via reduced demand for oil and other fossil fuel imports and to decrease electricity cost by applying costsharing techniques via utility services for all island residents. - 20% admitted that they are not familiar with the term energy poverty while 4 out of 5 citizens had in some way or another become acquainted with it.
+Promoting RES electricity generation is likely to decrease the energy cost for all citizens significantly via reduced demand for oil and other fossil fuel imports and to decrease electricity cost for all islanders through cost-sharing with citizens in the mainland via Services of General Interest (SGIs). - 20% admitted that they are not familiar with the term energy poverty while 4 out of 5 citizens had in some way or another become acquainted with it.
 68.9% believed that energy poverty has repercussions on citizens' health and wellbeing while 53.4% connected the issue to air quality in urban regions.
 The conclusions noted above are encouraging as regards citizens' familiarisation with the issue of energy poverty and especially its multifaceted nature and multiple repercussions - though inconspicuous at first glance - on citizens' health and wellbeing and on the environment.
 Complementary to that 55.7% of the survey participants proposed combined measures (shift in energy habits, use of smart, efficient appliances, amelioration of buildings' energy performance, RES utilization etc.) for effective combating of energy poverty.